Harry Potter prequel

+The full manuscript can be found at MuggleNet, a Harry Potter fan website.

 Synopsis

-Two Muggle policemen chase a speeding motorbike into a dead-end alley, cornering its riders: Sirius Black and James Potter.
-As the policemen confront the pair, three men fly down the alley on broomsticks.
-James and Sirius magically upend the policemen's car and the broomsticks crash into it, rendering their riders insensible.
-As the policemen clutch at each other in fear, Sirius and James return to their motorbike, which flies away.
+Policemen PC Anderson and Sergeant Fisher are chasing a motorbike which is breaking the speed limit into a dead-end alley.
+They confront the two youths riding the bike, who introduce themselves as Sirius Black and James Potter.
+As the policemen attempt to arrest them for speeding and riding without helmets, three men on broomsticks fly down the alley towards them.
+James and Sirius use their wands to lift the police car up to form a barrier, and the broomstick riders crash into it.
+Sirius and James then leave the frightened policemen in the alley.

 Rowling concludes the story card with the words, "From the prequel I am not working on – but that was fun!"

 History

 Background

 On 11 June 2008, Waterstones held a charity event called "What's Your Story?".
 Thirteen authors, including Rowling, were invited to write stories on an A5 card for auction with proceeds going to English PEN and Dyslexia Action.
 Rowling's card was sold for £25,000 to Hira Digpal, president of Tokyo-based investment-banking consulting company Red-33.
 The total raised from the sale of all thirteen cards was £47,150.